-Junior High: Each junior high student is required to participate in 4 service experiences throughout the school year, with each project amounting to at least 3 hours of service.
+Junior High: Each junior high student is required to participate in 4 service experiences throughout the school year, with each project amounting to at least 4 hours of service.
 They may do so by participating in school-sponsored service activities or by coordinating their own activities individually or with their families.
 Each quarter, they will submit a signed Living the Faith Hours Form to their Religion teacher.
 They will receive a grade for the completion of each quarter's project.
 The projects should fit within the following categories: Family and Friends, Community, Church, and School 1 project per category, per year.
 Examples of qualifying projects are included in a separate handout provided by the Religion Department.

-High School: Each high school student will complete two larger, individual service projects 1 per semester for a project grade in their Religion classes each year.
-They will receive guidance in planning these projects from their religion teachers.
+High School: Each high school student will complete three service projects for a project grade in their Religion classes each year.
+By the end of the school year, one project should be completed in each of the following categories: community, school, parish.
+They will receive guidance in planning these projects from their religion teachers and will have the opportunity to sign up for projects at a service fair during orientation.
 The projects are to be completed outside of school, and after their completion students will be asked to reflect upon and share the service work that they have completed.
 More detailed requirements and deadlines for these projects will be outlined by each religion teacher.
 Additionally, high school students will be required to complete one summer project.
-The completion form for this summer project available on the Scotus website will be turned in to their religion teacher in the fall for a grade.
+The completion form for this summer project available on the Scotus website will be turned into their religion teacher in the fall for a grade.
 High school students will also be assisted in tracking and logging their hours on a service resume that they can use in their future endeavors.